-- Make sure the box light pipe is aligned with the receiver LED.
-Make sure the O-ring is properly seated into the groove in the receiver box so that the cover will not pinch it or damage it in any way. - 8.
-Install the cover and tighten the two 3x8mm button-head cap screws securely. - 9.
-Inspect the cover to make sure that the O-ring seal is not visible.
+- 3. Plug ESC and servo wires into the receiver.
+Refer to page 12 for the wiring diagram. - Make sure the O-ring is properly seated into the groove in the receiver box bottom so that the cover will not pinch it or damage it in any way. - Place receiver box top onto receiver box bottom and install and tighten the two 3x10mm cap screws securely. - 6.
+Inspect the cover to make sure that the O-ring seal is not visible. - Arrange the wires neatly using the wire guides on the receiver box top (B).
+Excess ESC and servo wiring should be bundled inside the receiver box.
+Pull out all available antenna wiring from the receiver box.